Corporate Plan2024–25

 • designing, printing and supplying electoral materials.

-This professional development program is focused on electoral processes and is the only initiative of its type delivered to electoral officials around the world.
-As well as the AEC, BRIDGE partners are:
+The AEC also continues to play an integral role as a founding partner of the Building Resources in Democracy, Governance and Elections (BRIDGE) partnership.
+This professional development program focuses on electoral processes and is the only initiative of its type delivered to electoral officials and stakeholders in the electoral process around the world.
+As well as the AEC, the BRIDGE Partners are:

 • International Institute for Democracy and Electoral Assistance